 You can head to Tiger Mountain (Hu Shan) which is the most eastern part of the Great Wall of China and have a bird’s eye view of the DPRK from the peak.
 Don’t be afraid to enter a restaurant with smoke billowing from the front.
 Dandong BBQ is the best in China.

 Want to know even more about Dandong?
-Check out my top 5 Street food eats in the city.
+Follow my guide here.